realms-mud/core-lib/README.md

 are comfortable with doing that.
 For all others, I strongly encourage you to use MySQL 5.7.x.

 ### Mud Driver
 I have not tested this mudlib with drivers other than the LDMud driver.
+There are definitely some nuances specific to the LD dialect of LPC and while it is certainly possible to transition to a different driver, it's not recommended.
+In particular, as new development with LD - particularly with respect to coroutines is introduced, it will almost certainly break compatibility with the other drivers as I intend to make full use of them.
+In addition, while I currently do not have any python efuns implemented, there are future plans to do so.
+In short, unless you have a really good reason to not use the LDMud driver, I strongly encourage you to do so.

 When compiling it, you will need to keep a few things in mind:

 There are some differences between the native regular expression engine and that provided via PCRE.
 While it's a task in my backlog to resolve the issue so that PCRE can be used, I have not yet